ietf-teep/architecture/draft-ietf-teep-architecture.md

 Different CAs can be used for different types of certificates.
-TEEP messages are always signed, where the signer key is the message originator's private key such as that of a TAM, or a TEE's private key.
+TEEP messages are always signed, where the signer key is the message originator's private key, such as that of a TAM or a TEE.
 In addition to the keys shown in {{keys}}, there may be additional keys used for attestation.
-Refer to the RATS Architecture for more discussion.
+Refer to the RATS Architecture {{I-D.ietf-rats-architecture}} for more discussion.

 ~~~~
                     Cardinality &                    Location of